peter-gergely-horvath/blau-sql/README.md

 ## Why BlauSQL?

-Traditional terminal database tools are often clunky and slow.
-BlauSQL provides an intuitive menu interface that gets you connected and querying quickly - typically in just two keystrokes with saved connections.
+Traditional terminal database tools require memorizing database-specific commands and syntax.
+BlauSQL provides a universal, menu-driven interface that works consistently across all JDBC-compatible databases - typically getting you connected and querying in just two keystrokes with saved connections.

 Particularly useful when working remotely on Linux/Unix servers through SSH sessions, where GUI clients aren't available or practical.

 Perfect for:
 - Quick queries during SSH sessions on remote servers